simon-donike/NIR-GAN/README.md

 # NIR-GAN: Synthetic NIR band from RGB Remote Sending Imagery
+NIR-GAN is a project dedicated to predicting the Near-Infrared (NIR) band from RGB satellite imagery using a Generative Adversarial Network (GAN).
+The goal is to train a model that can generate an accurate synthetic NIR band, providing useful NIR information where only RGB data is available.
+Highlights:
+- **sensor-agnostic**: trained to provide realistic NIR regardless of sensor
+- **multi-scale inputs**: trained on a variety of resolutions
+- **Location Priors**: SatCLIP embeddings provide geographic context
+- **Application-specific Loss**: refined loss formulation including spectral indices improve spectral coherence

 ![Sample Result](resources/banner.png)

-## Overview
-NIR-GAN is a project dedicated to predicting the Near-Infrared (NIR) band from RGB satellite imagery using a Generative Adversarial Network (GAN).
-The goal is to train a model that can generate an accurate synthetic NIR band, providing useful NIR information where only RGB data in the S2 spectral domain is available.

 ## Use Case
 For example, in Super-Resolution datasets, high-resolution (HR) aerial imagery often serves as a reference for producing low-resolution (LR) images that mimic Sentinel-2 (S2) imagery.
 This process typically involves spectrally matching the HR aerial image to a corresponding S2 acquisition, followed by degradation to create the LR version.